Stephen of Muret: Hagiography

 Serious chronological difficulties are presented by the traditional story of his early life (printed in Patrologia Latina 204, coll.
 1005–1072), which runs as follows: Stephen in his twelfth year accompanied his father, the Viscount of Thiers, to Italy, where he was left to be educated by Milo, Archbishop of Benevento; after passing twelve years in this prelate's household, he became acquainted with hermits in Calabria, but never joined their way of life.
-He then returned to France to bid farewell to his parents, having formed the design of entering religion, but, finding them dead, returned to Italy.
+He then returned to France to bid farewell to his parents, having formed the design of entering religion, but finding them dead, returned to Italy.

 His patron Milo having also died, he established himself at Rome, where he studied the rules of the religious houses of the city.
-After a four years' sojourn he obtained a Bull from Gregory VII authorizing him to found an institute resembling that of the solitaries he had frequented in Calabria, and returned to France.
-He is said to have settled at Muret in 1076 and died at Muret on 8 February 1124.
-At Muret, he established the Order of Grandmont, a religious order of "extreme austerity and poverty."
+After a four years' sojourn he obtained a papal bull from Gregory VII authorizing him to found an institute resembling those of solitaries he had frequented in Calabria, and returned to France.
+He is said to have settled at Muret in 1076 and died there on 8 February 1124.
+By then, he had established the Order of Grandmont, a religious order of "extreme austerity and poverty."